Authority and Responsibility:

 - Resign if you find that you become unable to meet attendance and financial commitments on an annual basis.

-Board members are elected by the Board of Trustees.
-Trustees serve for a three-year term.
-Trustees may serve up to three consecutive three-year terms.
+Board members are elected by the Board of Directors.
+Directors serve for a three-year term.
+Directors may serve up to three consecutive three-year terms.

-A Trustee is fully informed on organizational matters, and participates in the Board’s deliberations and decisions in matters of policy, finance, programs, personnel and advocacy.
+A Director is fully informed on organizational matters, and participates in the Board’s deliberations and decisions in matters of policy, finance, programs, personnel and advocacy.

 - Approve, where appropriate, policy and other recommendations received from the Board, its standing committees and senior staff.